plumier/plumier/packages/jwt/test/readme.md

-some of tests is in @plumjs/plumier
+some of tests is in plumier